Q: What is Montessori?

 Q: Why should my child enroll in a Montessori program?

 A: The Montessori curriculum provides your child with a strong foundation in the formative years.
-It will help him or her develop into a well-rounded, responsible, happy and fulfilled person.
+It will help him or her develops into a well-rounded, responsible, happy and fulfilled person.

 Q: What would be a typical day for my child?